 The Alliance brings together governments and businesses in developing and least developed countries as equal partners to identify opportunities to improve trade facilitation, such as reducing delays at borders and removing unnecessary red tape, and to implement targeted reforms.
 It is currently delivering nine projects across Africa, Asia and Latin America, each of which aims to create an environment where businesses can trade more easily with predictable procedures, streamlined regulation and greater automation.
 All the Alliance’s projects help governments implement the World Trade Organization’s Trade Facilitation Agreement.

-By joining the Alliance as a donor – alongside the USA, Canada, the UK, Australia and Germany – Denmark aims to support small and medium-sized enterprises (SMEs) in developing and least developed countries to become more competitive, trade across borders and connect with global and regional value chains.
+By joining the Alliance as a donor – alongside the USA, Canada, the UK, Australia and Germany – Denmark aims to support micro, small and medium-sized enterprises (MSMEs) in developing and least developed countries to become more competitive, trade across borders and connect with global and regional value chains.
 Denmark will sit on the Alliance’s steering group alongside several global businesses, including Maersk.

 Carl Christian Hasselbach, Minister Counsellor at the Permanent Mission of Denmark to the United Nations Office in Geneva, said: “Through the Alliance, Denmark will support developing countries to increase trade and better integrate into the global economy which we know can contribute to a host of benefits including job creation and poverty reduction.